Iubenda logo

 Is it safe to copy and paste from a shipping policy template?

-While a template can be really helpful to draft your shipping policy, you should always be careful with mindless copy and paste.
+While a shipping policy example can be really helpful in drafting your policy, you should always be careful with mindless copy and paste.
 Each e-commerce has its specific needs, and you have to be sure you’re addressing your major concerns.

 No. If you run an e-commerce, you also need a proper Terms and Conditions document.